 Now if I request another website that is on the Cloudflare Business plan (over both IPv4 & IPv6), I will see that site is being served from again CCU, which is the CDN edge present in my city.

 Finally, if I check a site on the Cloudflare Enterprise plan, the story suddenly takes another turn.
-Over on IPv4, it serves the data from my nearest CDN edge i.e. CCU while on IPv6, it is getting served from Mumbai, India (BOM) which is far away from my location and hence the response time is higher compared to CCU.
+On IPv4, it serves the data from my nearest CDN edge i.e. CCU while on IPv6, it is getting served from Mumbai, India (BOM) which is far away from my location, and hence the response time is higher compared to CCU.

 - Website on Cloudflare Free plan is still being served from MRS (France) over IPv6 and Mumbai, India (BOM) over IPv4.